 Implementation of these rules in GB will be via a number of routes – legislation where necessary (for example a proposed amendment to the Electricity Act 1989 to give Ofgem the power to monitor the activities of NEMOs), but more often via licences and national codes.
 There are large parts of the EU network codes that will not be the subject of specific national implementation, but will in the normal course of events be effective as a result of their direct applicability as EU Regulations.

-As in the case of the Electricity Regulation itself, these provisions will no longer apply in GB post-Brexit, leaving large gaps in the design of most electricity market timeframes.
-While it will be possible to replicate many of the substantive elements at a GB level, the day-ahead and intraday markets will rely in particular on price-coupling processes carried out at an EU level, on the basis of common methodologies and processes.
+As in the case of the Electricity Regulation itself, these provisions will apply in GB post-Brexit by virtue of the Great Repeal Bill.
+However, while this will work for many of the substantive elements at a GB level, the day-ahead and intraday markets will rely in particular on price-coupling processes carried out at an EU level, on the basis of common methodologies and processes.
 It would be possible to provide for some of this process contractually, as between the GB Nominated Electricity Market Operators (NEMOs) and transmission system operators (TSOs) and their EU counterparts.
 Indeed the Capacity Allocation and Congestion Management (CACM) Network Code that creates the EU intraday and day-ahead markets to a large extent formalises arrangements that are already being developed voluntarily between the TSOs and power exchanges of North-Western Europe.

 Effect in Northern Ireland